rstol/md-cv/index.md

 <!-- ## Currently

 I'm a Senior Bioinformatics Scientist at [Illumina](http://www.illumina.com/), based at their R&D site near Cambridge in the UK.
 Here I work on solutions to key informatics hurdles in the sequencing space, such as efficient and automated bioinformatics data analysis.
-I enjoy solving hard problems by writing quality software, preferably leveraging modern programming languages, agile development practices and effective cloud services.
+I enjoy solving hard problems by writing quality software, preferably leveraging modern programming languages, agile development practices, and effective cloud services.

 ## Employment